MDHetrick/Pewlett_Hackard_Analysis/README.md

 ## Results
 ### Retirement-Eligible Employees by Title
 Employees are eligible for retirement if they were born between 1952 and 1955.
-None of the current employees were born before 1952
+None of the current employees were born before 1952.
+Table 1 provides a list of all employees and retirement-eligible employees by title.
 - There are 72,459 employees eligible for retirement
 - "Senior Engineer" and "Senior Staff" are the titles with the most retirement-eligible employees (25,916, and 24,926 employees, respectively)
 - 2,293 retirement-eligible employees started their current position in 2002.
 This is the most recent start year for any retirement-eligible employee
 - Just two employees with the title "Manager" are eligible for retirement.
 Both became manager in 1991.

-**Total Employees and Retiring Employees By Title**
+**Table 1: Total Employees and Retiring Employees By Title**

 ![IMAGE](https://github.com/MDHetrick/Pewlett_Hackard_Analysis/blob/main/emp_by_title.png)